nyangweso-rodgers/data-ops/workflow-orchestration/01-airflow/Readme.md

 - **dbt** allows you to define SQL models (e.g., tables, views) in `.sql` files, which it compiles and executes against databases like PostgreSQL. **Airflow** can trigger dbt commands (e.g., `dbt run`) using operators like `DbtRunOperator` from the `astronomer-cosmos` package or `BashOperator` for simpler setups.
 The `dbt/` folder will contain `dbt` project, including **models**, **configurations**, and **profiles**.

-# Creating DAGs Uisng Python
+# Creating DAGs Using Python

 - **Components of DAG File**: